Let's talk about one of the most common misconceptions about how homes sell these days.

 FACT: Change “Toronto buyers” to out-of-market buyers.
 The reality is, there has been a shuffling of the deck that saw people move in all directions.
-The shift was simply down the QEW from Toronto to Niagara.
+The shift was (and continues to be) from all directions, not only down the QEW from Toronto to Niagara.

 MYTH: To get buyers from Toronto, you need a Toronto agent.

 FACT: See Myth 1 re: Toronto vs out-of-market buyers.
 That being said, out-of-Market Buyers are already here in droves.
 In fact, recent data research shows that in December 2021 through spring 2022, for example, approximately 60% of all buyers were from out-of-market.
 That trend has been behind the explosive market we’ve experienced.

 MYTH: You can’t reach the Toronto buyer like a Toronto agent can.

 FACT: Ask yourself this.
 If you’re a Toronto buyer, where are you going to go to research real estate in Niagara?
 The internet.
 And the vast majority of real estate searches start on Realtor.ca where all MLS® listings, regardless of where the agent operates, will appear.
 Agent A from Toronto lists a home in north-end St.Catharines.
 It is uploaded to Realtor.ca.
 Agent B from St.Catharines lists a home in north-end St.Catharines.
 Same deal.
 From a basic flow of information, it’s important to know that the digital display of listings starts from a central location across the entire country, something that is fairly unique to Canada.

 MYTH: Agents from different areas don’t see all the listings.